 Over the years of being here in the Hill, both our church and, as well, Lisa and I (especially since we moved into the Hill) have encountered the homeless population.
-Sometimes on a Sunday morning, every year at our Park BBQ ministry, and now our at Sidewalk Breakfast and Sidewalk Church Service.
+Sometimes on a Sunday morning, every year at our Park BBQ ministry, and now, almost every Saturday at the Sidewalk Breakfast and Sidewalk Church Service.

 Are the elect not also among the homeless?